LWachtel1/tp/docs/DeveloperGuide.md

 1. Streamlined Exercise Management: ByteCeps simplifies the organization of exercise routines by providing a user-friendly interface to add, edit, delete, list and search exercises effortlessly.
 2. Effortless Workout Planning: Create personalized workout plans by assigning exercises to specific days with intuitive CLI commands, ensuring organized and effective training sessions tailored to your needs.
-3. Flexible Program Adaptation: Seamlessly adjust workout plans and schedules as needed with the ability to add, remove, or modify exercises on the fly, providing flexibility and adaptability to your evolving fitness journey.
+3. Flexible Program Adaptation: Seamlessly adjust workout plans and schedules as needed, with the ability to add, remove, or modify exercises on the fly, providing flexibility and adaptability to your evolving fitness journey.
 4. Comprehensive Progress Tracking: Log and monitor workout performance, including weights, sets, and reps, with detailed exercise logs and historical data, enabling you to track progress, identify trends, and stay motivated.

 With ByteCeps, achieve your fitness objectives efficiently, effectively, and enjoyably, unlocking your full potential for a healthier, fitter lifestyle.